 Highlights from our Group Companies

-IGM Financial's operating companies, IG Wealth Management, Mackenzie Investments and Investment Planning Counsel, have all formalized their commitments through Responsible Investment Policies, which outline the approach taken to integrate ESG criteria in investment analysis and decision-making processes, and to enable active ownership through engagement and proxy voting.
-In March 2021, Groupe Bruxelles Lambert (GBL) also formalized its commitment to incorporate ESG considerations into the way it conducts business, including in its investment activities, through the adoption of its ESG Policy.
+IGM Financial’s operating companies, IG Wealth Management, Mackenzie Investments and Investment Planning Counsel, have all formalized their commitments through responsible investment policies outlining their approaches to integrating ESG criteria in investment analysis and decision-making processes, and to enabling active ownership through engagement and proxy voting.
+In March and December 2021, Groupe Bruxelles Lambert (GBL) and Putnam Investments, respectively, formalized their commitment to incorporating ESG considerations into the way they conduct business, including in their investment activities, through the adoption of their ESG policies.

 Many of our group companies are signatories to the Principles for Responsible Investment (PRI), including Putnam Investments, Irish Life Investment Managers, IG Wealth Management and Mackenzie Investments.
 They are integrating ESG factors into their investment processes as a way to identify both risks and opportunities to enhance long-term returns for investors.
 GBL is also signatory to the PRI, furthering its commitment to pursue the development of its responsible investment approach, as are our alternative asset investment platforms Sagard and Power Sustainable.
-In addition, IG Wealth Management and Mackenzie Investments are members of the Responsible Investment Association (RIA), and in 2020, they became founding signatories of the Canadian Investor Statement on Diversity and Inclusion, alongside other institutional investors representing a total of more than $2.3 trillion in assets, committing to take intentional steps to promote diversity and inclusion across their portfolios and within their organizations.
+In addition, IG Wealth Management and Mackenzie Investments are members of the Responsible Investment Association (RIA).

 Sagard and Power Sustainable, through its platform Power Sustainable China, have also formalized, through a CSR statement and/or a responsible investment policy, their commitment to consider ESG factors into their investment analysis process.